sepipgab/IBM-SPSS-Portfolio/Time-Series-Market-Prediction-Project/Time-Series-Market-Prediction-Project.md

 # Insight Discovery

-In this demo project, we're interested in finding out how many predictors( i.e. Stainless Steel Market vs. Iron Ore Market ) each market is using and how well do they benchmark.
+In this demo project we're interested in finding out how many predictors( i.e. Stainless Steel Market vs. Iron Ore Market ) each market is using and how well do they benchmark.

 ![image-20191212234723298](Time-Series-Market-Prediction-Project.assets/image-20191212234723298.png)